 Also available online are more than 1,400 documents and technical drawings from the iron foundry and machine factory A. Wetzig Eisengießerei und Maschinenfabrik für Mühlenbau, as well as exhibits relating to rail transport, public transportation, and textiles.

 In 2019, the Stiftung Deutsches Technikmuseum Berlin began developing a strategy for researching the provenance of the objects in its collection.
-Further information on this pilot project is available here.
+Further information on provenance research is available here.